danielpdaniel/phase-2-lunchbox/README.md

 # Our Lil' Picnic Basket

 Our Lil' Picnic Basket is a Single Page React App for sharing fond memories about food with each other.
+I was inspired by the many recommendations of "you've got to try this!!"
+I've gotten from others upon them learning I haven't eaten their favorite food before.
+I think people love to share their favorite foods with each other and I hope this can help fascilitate that.
+Even if you don't have a food to submit, feel free to check out the existing submissions on the home page, though fair warning!
+They might just make you hungry...

 The site is currently live [here](https://incandescent-toffee-ab615c.netlify.app/)!